 The Company evaluates its long-lived assets, which consist primarily of property and equipment and operating lease right-of-use assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-The Company did not record any impairment losses on long-lived assets for the years ended December 31, 2022 or 2021.
+The Company recorded no impairment losses on long-lived assets for the years ended December 31, 2023 or 2022.